 The study’s author, Dr. Lili-Naz Hazrati with the Hospital for Sick Children in Toronto, said linemen in football tend to suffer more concussions than players in other positions.
 In hockey, forwards suffer more concussions.
 Longer careers have also been associated with an increased number of concussions.
 However, Hazrati says it is not clear whether a position played and career length may be tied to an increased risk of CTE.

 In this study, researchers examined the brains of 35 men who played football or hockey at the professional or elite level.
 Their average age at the time of death was 63.
 All had neurological or neuropsychiatric symptoms ranging from minor mood disorders to severe dementia.
 Of the 35 men, about half were found to have CTE, which was determined by the number of tau deposits or protein tangles in the brain.

 The researchers looked at the length of the athletes’ careers, the position they played and their age when they retired from competitive sports.
-They also checked the fighting history and number of penalty minutes among the hockey players.
-In both football and hockey players, there was no correlation between CTE and the position played or the age of retirement.
-Among hockey players, there was no link between CTE and fighting or penalty minutes.
+They also checked the hockey players’ fighting history and the number of penalty minutes.
+In both football and hockey players, there was no correlation between CTE and the position played or retirement age.
+There was no link among hockey players between CTE and fighting or penalty minutes.
 Researchers said the results are surprising given that prior studies have found CTE in 80% of autopsied brains of pro football players.

 How CTE Affects Athletes

-We hope these studies shed more light on the important steps that need to be taken to protect athletes not just in professional leagues, but also in college and high school sports.
-If you or a loved one has suffered a brain injury due to someone else’s negligence, please contact an experienced brain injury lawyer to obtain more information about pursuing your legal rights.
+We hope these studies shed more light on the important steps that need to be taken to protect athletes not just in professional leagues but also in college and high school sports.
+If you or a loved one has suffered a brain injury due to someone else’s negligence, don’t hesitate to contact an experienced brain injury lawyer to obtain more information about pursuing your legal rights.